 Monitoring the Intensity

 So, how do you make sure you ARE working hard enough?
 If you wear a heart rate monitor, that will give you an indication of how hard you’re working.
 Is your heart rate getting up around the 90 to 95% of maximum heart rate we discussed?
 If you don’t have a heart rate monitor, the talk test will give you a rough idea.
 If you can say more than a few words during an active HIIT interval, you’re not pushing hard enough.
 HIIT training sucks enough wind out of you that you can’t speak in complete sentences.
 You can also use a perceived exertion chart to roughly monitor how hard you’re working.
-For HIIT training, a minimum rate of perceived exertion would be at least 7 on the perceived exertion scale, which starts at 1 and goes to 10.
+For high-intensity interval training, a minimum rate of perceived exertion would be at least 7 on the perceived exertion scale, which starts at 1 and goes to 10.
 However, if you’re just starting out, don’t try to push it beyond 7.
 There’s plenty of time for that once your fitness level improves.

 A Versatile Way to Work out

-The beauty of HIIT training is you can customize it to meet your needs and goals.
+The beauty of high-intensity interval trainingis you can customize it to meet your needs and goals.
 The exercises you do during the active intervals run the gamut from plyometric moves to sprints.
 The only requirement is that the exercise is intense enough that it qualifies as a 7 or greater on the perceived exertion scale.
 The best exercises are those that use the large muscle groups in your lower body.
 For example, during the active intervals, you could sprint, swing a kettlebell intensely, perform a challenging bodyweight exercise, do burpees, or even pedal an exercise bike at a high intensity.
 The type of exercise isn’t as important as the intensity.

 Don’t Overdo It